Quickstart Guide for Circles SDK

 Then, import the necessary interfaces from the Circles SDK and Ethers.

-Circles is available on Gnosis Chain and Chiado Testnet.
+Circles is available on Gnosis Chain for production and sandbox version.
 You need to specify the correct contract addresses and service endpoints for each environment.

 The URL for the V2 Pathfinder service (if using V2).